Artemmkin/infrastructure-as-code-tutorial/docs/04-packer.md

 $ packer build ./packer/raddit-base-image.json
 ```

+If you go to the [Compute Engine Images](https://console.cloud.google.com/compute/images) page you should see your new custom image.

 ## Launch a VM with your custom built machine image

 Once the image is built, use it as a boot disk to start a VM: